 Schools use a variety of methods to choose their nominee.
 You might form a committee of educators/counselors to select a qualified candidate, or you might hold an informal essay contest among possible candidates to help narrow the selection field.
-For more information about how schools nominate students, click here.
+For more information about how schools nominate students, view our Nomination Tips and Essay Questions.
 Please make sure that participants and their parents/guardians understand that they are not Carson Scholar Award recipients during any school-sponsored applicant selection process prior to submission of the full application.
 Submission of an application is not a guarantee of an award.

 When choosing your nominee, please be aware of the following rules and policies:

 - Only students in grades 4-11 in the United States are eligible.